marta1895/Project_6_Olist-Brazilian-E-Commerce-Analysis/README.md

 ## How to reproduce

 1. Download the dataset from Kaggle (link above) and load the nine CSVs into a PostgreSQL database.
 Table names used in the SQL file: `orders`, `order_items`, `payments`, `reviews`, `products`, `sellers`, `customers`, `geolocation`, `product_category`.
-2. Run `brazilian-ecommerce.ipynb` to reproduce the cleaning steps (null handling on `orders`, `reviews`, `products`).
+2. Run `brazilian-ecommerce_cleaning.ipynb` to reproduce the cleaning steps (null handling on `orders`, `reviews`, `products`).
-3. Run `brazilian-ecommerce.sql` section by section in DBeaver (or any Postgres client).
+3. Run `brazilian-ecommerce_analysis.sql` section by section in DBeaver (or any Postgres client).
 Each section is self-contained and commented.
-4. Open `Olist_Visualisation.twbx` in Tableau Desktop or Tableau Public to explore the dashboard.
+4. Open `Olist_E-Commerce_Visualisation.twbx` in Tableau Desktop or Tableau Public to explore the dashboard.